dsonoda/word-data-collector/README.md

 # word-data-collector
 It's a tool that allows you to collect related information of input text in various media formats, such as dictionaries, images and voice.

-# DEMO

-in preparation

-# Features

-in preparation

 # Requirement

 see: https://github.com/dsonoda/word-data-collector/blob/master/Pipfile